LayMui/website-hugo/exampleSite/content/english/post/deliverance.md

 They deal with the law

-Under the law men 's sin increased
+Under the law,  men 's sin increased

 Sin gives place